 - Prepare an appeal if necessary

 Given the broad area of law surrounding an AGAI 67, we will ensure to correctly identify all of the facts and circumstances and explain them to you throughout the proceedings.

 We have extensive experience in successfully defending individuals who are employed by the armed forces.

 At Cartwright King, our solicitors understand the stress that being accused of breaking Military Law can cause and the severe consequences for you and your future.
 We are available to support you throughout the entire process, explaining the likely outcomes and fighting on your behalf.

 Given the complicated nature of Military Law and the potential issues that can arise from being affiliated with the Armed Forces, we are able to assist you in a variety of areas.
 These can include, but are not limited to Military Pension Schemes, Family Law, Mental Health, Court of Protection, Employment Law and Professional Discipline.

 How to make contact

 If you require legal advice or if you would like a no obligation, free initial telephone discussion, then please call us on 0808 168 5550.
 Alternatively you can email the Military team on email@example.com and we will get back to you as soon as possible.

 Our Military Law solicitors can provide advice and are happy to meet at a time and location that suits you.
-We also have a network of offices in London, Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, Luton, Manchester, Milton Keynes, Newcastle Gateshead, Northampton, Nottingham, Oxford, Reading, Sheffield and Worcester.
+We also have a network of offices in Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, London Temple, London Fleet Street, Luton, Manchester, Middlesbrough, Milton Keynes, Newcastle, Northampton, Nottingham, Oxford, Sheffield and Worcester.

 Alice Dodd - Military Solicitor